 This is the big one, and you want (need) to make sure it is done properly.
 Sure you can buy a ‘Write your own Will’ kit off the internet but just don’t ok?
 I really recommend having a lawyer take care of this for you, no matter how simple you think it might be.

 The last thing you want is for your family to be arguing over non-specific language in your will after you’re gone, and this happens more often than you would think.
 No matter how close you think your children may be, conflicts over an estate happen.
 The one way you can control things from the grave (creepy but true) is by having a clear and concise Will.

 Yes, it’s going to cost you to have a lawyer prepare your Will, but I promise you it is worth it.

-Your Will is where you are going to indicate who gets what of your assets (investments, property, and possessions) and also where you will appoint a guardian to any underage children.
+Your Will is where you indicate who gets what of your assets (investments, property, and possessions) and also where you will appoint a guardian to any underage children.
 Have these conversations before you meet with a lawyer and make sure that people who are getting assigned a job are informed.
-Sure, that scene it ‘Manchester by the Sea’ where Casey Affleck finds out his brother chose him to take care of his son might have been funny in a dark and painful sort of way but that’s a movie…not real life.
+Sure, that scene in ‘Manchester by the Sea’ where Casey Affleck finds out his brother chose him to take care of his son might have been funny in a dark and painful sort of way but that’s a movie.
+Real life people need some forewarning.
 Most estate lawyers will provide you with a questionnaire or worksheet to help you plan all things out before you actually meet.

 Enduring Power of Attorney

-An enduring POA will allow you to choose someone to make decisions about your finances and your property when you are no longer able to make such decisions yourself.
-Don’t worry about hurting anyone’s feelings here; you don’t have to choose someone just because they are family.
-This is not an easy job for anyone (and it could potentially be long-term), so you are looking for someone who can function under stress and make the decisions you would make if you were able.
+An enduring POA allows you to choose someone to make decisions about your finances and property when you are no longer able to make such decisions yourself.
+Don’t worry about hurting anyone’s feelings here.
+You don’t have to choose someone just because they are family.
+This is not an easy job for anyone, and it could be a long-term commitment.

 Personal Directive (Living Will)